educoreai-lotus/RAG/WHAT_MICROSERVICES_NEED_TO_DO.md

 - ❌ Install packages
 - ❌ Add dependencies
 - ❌ Build anything
+- ❌ Configure environment variables (like `VITE_API_BASE_URL`)
+- ❌ Change anything after initial setup

 **Microservices only need to:**
 - ✅ Add 2 lines of code to their HTML
 - ✅ Add an initialization function (3-5 lines of code)
+- ✅ That's it!
+No updates needed when RAG deploys new features

 ---